Janspiry/Palette-Image-to-Image-Diffusion-Models/README.md

 There are some implement details with paper description, which may be different from the actual `Palette` structure.

-- We adapted the U-Net architecture described in  `Guided-Diffusion.
+- We adapted the U-Net architecture described in  `Guided-Diffusion`.
 - We used the attention mechanism in low-resolution features (16×16) like vanilla `DDPM`.
 - We encode the $\gamma$ rather than $t$ in `Palette` and embed it with affine transformation.